jfioasd/Flip/README.md

 Where `command1` and `command2` are both 1-byte commands.
 Execution: The current TOS is first saved to a temporary variable (non-popping), then `command1` is executed, then the temporary variable is retrieved, then `command2` is executed on the retrieved variable.

 ## Data structures
-Flip has 2 stacks, but it also has 2 accumulators.
+Flip has a stack and 2 accumulators.
 The relevant operations are listed below:

-* `L`: Exchange this stack with the other stack.
 * `a`: Push the accumulator to the stack (initially `16`)
 * `A`: Pop TOS to the accumulator
 * `h`: Push other accumulator to stack (initially `-1`)